Showing posts with label granddaugher. Show all posts

 We flew low enough for me to take some awesome pictures of the ground below.

-I took pictures of the Marriott Hotel and The Renaissance Tower standing behind it.
+I took pictures of the Marriott Hotel and the Renaissance Tower standing behind it.

-Then we flew over the Robert Trent Jones Golf Course, what a view it looked like a video game with all the crooked paths, sandpits, and clubhouse.
+Then we flew over the Robert Trent Jones Golf Course, what a view, it looked like a video game with all the crooked paths, sandpits, and clubhouse.

 Kentucky was a totally different view with the brilliant glow of the Kentucky Blue Grass, acres and acres of horse tracks, green rooftop barns, a lush green field filled with Kentucky racing horses, and miles of white fencing.